chunbaobao/Deep-JSCC-PyTorch/README.md

 ## Usage
 ### Prepare Dataset
 The cifar10 dataset can be downloaded automatically by torchvision.
-But the imagenet dataset should be downloaded manually and put in the right place, refer to [dataset.py](https://github.com/chunbaobao/Deep-JSCC-PyTorch/blob/main/dataset.py#L28).
+But the imagenet dataset should be downloaded manually from [ImageNet website](https://image-net.org/) and put in the right place, refer to [dataset.py](https://github.com/chunbaobao/Deep-JSCC-PyTorch/blob/main/dataset.py#L28).
 And run:
 ```
 python dataset.py
 ```